The Case Against Biometric IDs - Slashdot

 Granted, this was using a bulging surface vein rather than a deep vein, but it was done by using images taken from a video.
 The point is that biometric data leaks and once out can not be retrieved or changed.
 It makes for a terrible password for that very reason.

 Deep palm vein matching may not presently have a known method for creating dummy fakes, but that does not mean it never will.
-Best
+Best to rule out biometrics for all authentication tasks and leave it solely for use in identification without authentication.

 Re: (Score:2)